kuromon11/freemarket_sample_71f/README.md

 - has_many :comments, dependent: :destroy
 - has_many :points, dependent: :destroy
 - has_many :social_providers, dependent: :destroy
-- has_one :deliver_providers, dependent: :destroy
+- has_one :deliver_adresses, dependent: :destroy
 - has_many :wallets, dependent: :destroy
 - has_many :reviews, dependent: :destroy
 - has_many :orders, dependent: :destroy